Easy Classic Chewy Chocolate Chip Cookies

 Yes!
 Just ignore the fact that Crisco is super unhealthy, okay?
 I’ll make my case now.

 Also, since Crisco is naturally soft, there is no need to wait for it to get to room temperature.
 Do you know what that means?
-You get to eat the cookies a little sooner!
-So many wins going on right now!
+You will get to eat the cookies sooner!

-If you can’t get over the whole Crisco thing and decide to use butter, make sure you refrigerate the dough prior to baking.
+If you can’t get over using Crisco and decide to use butter, make sure you refrigerate the dough prior to baking.
 Better yet, refrigerate overnight.
+You may also need to add more flour.

 Parchment Paper